-Think, how can you make your customer onboarding process seamless like amazon?
+Think, how can you make your customer onboarding process seamless like Amazon?
 Or how can you make your transaction process more hassle-free?

 Decrease steps in your customer onboarding process.
-Remove frictions and make it simple.
+Remove friction and make it simple.
 Make it easy for your customers to reach human support from your cart and offer related f.a.q right on the page below.